The Treaty of Nice and the Convention on the Future of Europe

 7. Protection of fundamental rights

-A paragraph was added to Article 7 of the Treaty on European Union (TEU) to cover cases where a patent breach of fundamental rights has not actually occurred but where there is a ‘clear risk’ that it may occur.
+The Treaty of Nice added a paragraph to Article 7 TEU to cover cases where a patent breach of fundamental rights has not actually occurred but where there is a ‘clear risk’ that it may occur.
 The Council, acting by a majority of four fifths of its members and after obtaining the assent of Parliament, determines the existence of the risk and addresses appropriate recommendations to the Member State in question.
-A non-binding Charter of Fundamental Rights was proclaimed.
+A non-binding Charter of Fundamental Rights of the European Union was proclaimed.

 D. Role of the European Parliament

-As with earlier intergovernmental conferences, Parliament was actively involved in preparations for the IGC in 2000.
-In its resolutions of 18 November 1999 on the preparation of the reform of the Treaties and the next Intergovernmental Conference and of 31 May 2001 on the Treaty of Nice and the future of the European Union, it provided its views on the conference agenda and its progress and objectives.
-Parliament also expressed its opinion on the substance and judicial implications of the Charter of Fundamental Rights.
-Parliament insisted that the next IGC should be a transparent process, involving European and national parliamentarians and the Commission, as well as input from ordinary people, and that what it produced should be a constitution-type document.
+As with earlier IGCs, Parliament was actively involved in preparations for the IGC held in 2000.
+In its resolutions of 18 November 1999 on the preparation of the reform of the Treaties and the next Intergovernmental Conference and its resolution of 31 May 2001 on the Treaty of Nice and the future of the European Union, it provided its views on the conference agenda and its progress and objectives.
+Parliament also expressed its opinion on the substance and judicial implications of the Charter of Fundamental Rights of the European Union.
+Parliament insisted that the 2000 IGC should be a transparent process, involving European and national parliamentarians and the Commission, as well as input from ordinary people, and that what it produced should be a constitution-type document.

 Convention on the Future of Europe